jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

 5. Set template access level to Public

-.. note:: If the template uses a dictionary, the access level of each dictionary used in the template should be public or official access level.
+.. note:: If the template is using a dictionary, the access level of each dictionary used in the template should be Public or Official.

 6. Save template
 7. Follow the template list